-This is because these good fats have important alpha-linolenic acids, phenolic compounds, anti-blood clotting, and anti-inflammatory, as well as the loads of antioxidants; all of which leads to increasing your overall basal metabolic rate.
+This is because these good fats have important alpha-linolenic acids, phenolic compounds, anti-blood clotting, and anti-inflammatory, as well as loads of antioxidants.
+These healthy fats increase your overall basal metabolic rate.

 2. May Improve Your Heart Health

-Unsaturated fats are found in abundance.
-According to the study conducted in the State University of New York, they found that you can reduce bad LDL cholesterol, heart complications, and raised healthier blood sugar levels in people who used legume or nut based oils in their diets on a regular basis.
+According to the study conducted at the State University of New York, they found that you can reduce bad (LDL) cholesterol, heart complications, and raised healthier blood sugar levels in people who used legume or nut-based oils in their diets regularly.

 Vegetable Oil Side Effects and Detriments